lpmi-13/current-projects/README.md

 - for the unanticipated edge case, just a default "something went wrong, please try again later" message to the user.
 - for another approach to unanticipated edge case, just display to the user what the error was (this is likely to be stacktrace gibberish).
 - also potentially discriminate between 4xx/5xx

-## 222) Generate minimal pairs with AI

-- use https://github.com/coqui-ai/TTS to generate a bunch of minimal pairs via AI-generated voices.
-- in theory...we could also take transcripts that have a bunch of minimal pairs (this would basically be any large enough corpus or normal speech), pick out the minimal pairs, and then just change the voices, a la Drake AI songs.

 ## 223) Distributed Dojo
 - this might be just one thing, or it might be decomposed into multiple smaller things...